 Fretcar bus leaves daily from Fortaleza Airport, from the Fortaleza Bus Station called Rodoviária São Tomé, and from the Beira-Mar avenue.
 And then stops in Jijoca.

 Jijoca is 23km away from Jericoacoara.

-From Jijoca, a 4×4 is needed and there you will can get a 4×4 cab or what Brazilians call “jardineira” which is a Hilux adapted to take up to 10 people in it, and that is why it is cheaper.
+From Jijoca, a 4×4 is needed and there, you can get a 4×4 cab or what Brazilians call “jardineira”, which is a Hilux adapted to take up to 10 people in it, and that is why it is cheaper.

 Day trip from Fortaleza to Jeri